RichardDeodutt/Deployment-4/README.md

 - Maybe I could use Ansible to do the configuration of Jenkins.

 - Improve the Terraform files to create the secuirty group and keypair and other resources it needs for the Jenkins Server.

+- Making this system less unstable.

+- Tidy up the code to be more readable